 - When a release is shipped, all features which are not Done, Shipped, or Will not do will be moved to another release.
 Any features which are Done will be changed to Shipped.

 Transition buttons (highlighted below in the red box) are presented to help users follow a predefined workflow.
-The name of the transition will be used on a button for moving between states, so it should be a verb phrase such as "Start designing" or acknowledge the completion of a step in your flow "Requirements completed".
+The name of the transition will be used on a button for moving between states, so it should be a verb phrase such as "Start designing" or acknowledge the completion of a step in your flow "Requirements completed."

 Status represents where your release, feature, or idea is in relation to your workflow.
 You can now completely build your own statuses.
-You can even configure them to map to other third party tools -- like your bug tracking system -- that you might have integrated Aha! with.
+You can even configure them to map to other third-party tools — like your bug tracking system — that you might have integrated Aha! with.
 Statuses help you stay on track and keep the team up-to-date on how your work is progressing.

-Adding the custom workflow to the product
+Assign a custom workflow to a product

 Every product can have its own custom workflow for goals, initiatives, releases, master features, features, requirements, and ideas.
 Upon creating a custom workflow, you must select it for the product(s) you want it to apply to.
 You can also use the default options.
-If creating a custom workflow, assign it a a name other than default to avoid potential confusion with the Aha! provided default workflows.
+If creating a custom workflow, assign it a name other than default to avoid potential confusion with the Aha! provided default workflows.